 Knowing your blood sugar numbers is the first step to managing your blood glucose, and your best chance at preventing diabetes, said Robert H. Eckel, MD, professor of medicine at the University of Colorado Anschutz Medical Campus and a past president of the American Heart Association.

-Starting at age 45 and if you are overweight, have your blood glucose level checked at least every three years.
-If you’re overweight and you have at least one additional cardiovascular risk factor, your doctor may recommend a blood glucose test earlier.
+If you're at least 45 years old, you should get tested for diabetes, and then you should be tested again every 3 years.
+If you're 45 or older and overweight (Calculate your Body Mass Index) you may want to get tested more often..
 Other risk factors include a family history of diabetes, a history of gestational diabetes or delivering a baby over 9 pounds, or if you are of African-American, Asian-American, Latino/Hispanic-American, Native American or Pacific Islander descent.

 “If your mother or father has type 2 diabetes, your risk of developing it increases by two- to four-fold,” Dr. Eckel said.
 Tests for diabetes are done by checking the blood, in some cases after a period of fasting.